Brooklyn Game Store

 ❖ Prototype - 1 week

--I became a creator in the Horizon Worlds app and learned how to build models for the team to work off of.
+-I learned how to build models for the team to work off of.

--I had multiple solo and collaborative modeling sessions
+-I held multiple solo and collaborative modeling sessions

 -I began prep for, and updated the team, on my preparations for next set of playtesting sessions - inviting teammates to ask questions and become involved in any aspect of my work (if they wanted to!).